MichiganKnight/FreeCodeCamp-Courses/MERN Stack/Web Application/README.md

 # MERN Development - Web Application
-We utilize Mongo.db which is a NO-SQL Database
+We utilize Mongo.db which is a NO-SQL Database.
+SQL databases store data in tables with rows and columns NO-SQL stores data in collections
-## Data stored in collections
-### Collections Contain Documents
+Collections contain